Install

 testcase which is inherited from PHPUnit but provides a module access.

-Enable Laravel5 module in unit.suite.yml
+Enable Laravel module in unit.suite.yml

 to have its methods inside a testcase.
 They are available injected into $this->tester